AKA: Mozart Noir a Cuba

 Content Warning: The Black Mozart in Cuba doesn’t have many inappropriate things about it.
-There is some artistic nudity with some paintings of the Africans.
-Saint-Georges was brought out of infidelity where a slave owner had intercourse with one of his wife’s slaves.
-In the ballet biopic, there is an interpretive dance that involves the sexual relationship.
+There is some artistic nudity in some paintings of the Africans.
+Saint-Georges was brought out of infidelity when a slave owner had intercourse with one of his wife’s slaves.
+In the ballet biopic, there is an interpretive dance that involves a sexual relationship.
 Marie Antoinette’s execution is mentioned and depicted in the ballet.
 While it’s not bloody, you do see a beheading going on even if it involved a prop.
 The topics of racism and slavery are discussed multiple times.

 All photos and videos property of their respective owners and used under US “Fair Use” laws.
 The Black Mozart In Cuba is property of ArtMattan.
 The screenshot is from YouTube and is property of ArtMattan.